 State Subsidies and Tax Concessions

-The payments made by extractive companies to government agencies (see chapter 4) must be seen in the context of the subsidies and tax concessions with which the state supports companies.
-Here the financial help provided to hard coal mining (see chapter 6.a. and b.) is the only subsidy that specifically relates to natural resources sector.
+The payments made by extractive companies to government agencies (see Revenues generated) must be seen in the context of the subsidies and tax concessions with which the state supports companies.
+Here the financial help provided to hard coal mining (see Subsidies for the sale and closure of hard coal and Adaptation payment) is the only subsidy that specifically relates to natural resources sector.
 This financial help provides subsidies for the sales of hard coal, compensation for bottlenecks resulting from capacity adjustments and adaptation payments (APG) for socially-acceptable personnel reductions in the sector.

-Companies in the natural resources sector outside of hard coal can benefit from additional financial help without a specific link to the natural resources sector (see chapter 6.c.).
+Companies in the natural resources sector outside of hard coal can benefit from additional financial help without a specific link to the natural resources sector (see Transparency of state financial aid and support).

-An example is concessions granted by the State in respect of energy and electricity taxes for manufacturing companies (see chapter 6.d.).
+An example is concessions granted by the State in respect of energy and electricity taxes for manufacturing companies (see Concessions for electricity and energy taxes).

 There are different definitions of the term subsidies at both national and international level, and several methodological approaches are used to tackle the topic.
 The term used here is based on the definition of the subsidy report of the Federal Government.
 According to this report, only directly budget-relevant subsidies (financial aid) of the Federal Government and tax relief for private companies and economic sectors are recorded.
 Financial help at Federal State level can be seen in the subsidy reports of individual Federal States (see Annex 5 of the Subsidy Report of the Federal Government).